Our Appointment System

 When planning your appointment please remember that the surgery is particularly busy on Mondays and Tuesdays after a bank holiday.

-Pre-bookable appointments give you the opportunity to spend more time discussing your condition and for you to see the doctor of your choice.
-These are usually for non-urgent or longstanding medical problems; in most cases you will have an option to book up to two weeks in advance, but should plan for a 7 to 10 day lead in for the appointment.
+Routine appointments give you the opportunity to spend more time discussing your condition and for you to see the doctor of your choice.
+These are usually for non-urgent or longstanding medical problems; in most cases you will have an option to book up to three weeks in advance, but should plan for a 10 to 15 day lead in for the appointment.

 Before you make an appointment to see your GP, consider the alternatives.
 Your local pharmacist may be able to give you the help you need, so you won't have to spend time waiting for an appointment.
 Pharmacists are highly trained health professionals, and may offer a wider range of health services than you might think.
 You can find out more by clicking here.